 The individual External Examiner reports for your programme/department are available from your department.
-Please email ph-pgt@imperial.ac.uk to request access to external examiner reports.

 5. Location and facilities

 Imperial has a number of campuses in London and the South-East.
 All have excellent travel links and are easily accessible via public transport.